MrR0807/Notes/understanding-parquet-file.md

 ##### Bloom Filter

-There are great blog posts about Bloom Filter[14][16], hence I will not repeated how they work.
-But essentially Bloom Filter enables you to very quickly determine whether in a given set of data a particular entry exists.
+There is a lot of information about Bloom Filter[14][16], hence I will not deep dive into how it works.
+But essentially Bloom Filter enables us to very quickly determine whether in a given set of data a particular entry exists or not.
+More precisely, false positive matches are possible, but false negatives are not or in other words, a query returns either "possibly in set" or **"definitely not in set"**.

 In our case, we'd like to determine if a given database file contains entry with searchable name.

-**Note!** I will use Google Guava library's bloom filter implementation.
+**Note!** I will use Google Guava library's bloom filter implementation instead of building one from ground up.

 Building metadata with Bloom filter: